paf31/stack-safety-for-free/index.markdown

    go (n - 1)
 ~~~

-but can be made productive, simply by lifting computations into `IterT`:
+but can be made productive, simply by lifting computations into `SafeT`:

 ~~~ {.haskell}
 main :: Eff (console :: CONSOLE) Unit